Bronbechan, ., Tregynon, Powys, SY16 3PP

 Energy Performance Certificate:

 Energy Efficiency Rating: F,37.
-A full EPC is available on request or click on the link Energy Performance Certificate.
+A full EPC is available on request or on click on the link: Energy Performance Certificate

 We will require evidence of your ability to proceed with the purchase, if the sale is agreed to you.

 The successful purchaser will be required to produce adequate identification to prove their identity within the terms of the Money Laundering Regulations.
 Appropriate examples: Passport and/or photographic Driving Licence and recent utility bill.